awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-s3-events.md

    If you don't see a new segment on either tab, wait a few minutes longer, and then refresh the **Segments** page\.
 If you still don't see the segment, do the following:
    + Make sure that the Amazon S3 notification events are configured exactly as described in the preceding section\.
-   + Check the logs for all three of the Lambda function in CloudWatch Logs\.
+   + Check the logs for all three of the Lambda functions in CloudWatch Logs\.
 If any of the functions ended in error, fix the issues that caused the error\.

 **Next**: [Next Steps](tutorials-importing-data-next-steps.md)